Child Tax Credit 2021: Who Gets $3,600? Will I Get Monthly Payments? And Other FAQs

 Another issue that the IRS will have to deal with is how to minimize the potential for fraud when it comes to refundable child tax credits.
 For example, the IRS estimates that in 2019 it improperly paid $7.2 billion in such refundable credits.

-Nevertheless, despite all these challenges, IRS Commissioner Charles Rettig told Congress that the tax agency can handle the job.
-We hope he's right!
+Nevertheless, despite all these challenges, IRS Commissioner Charles Rettig says that the tax agency can handle the job.

 Post-2021 Child Tax Credit

 Question: Will the higher child tax credit and advance payments eventually be made permanent?

 Answer: Yes, if Democratic lawmakers get their way.
 Remember that the child tax credit expansions apply only for 2021.
 Some Congressional Democrats would like to see the enhancements made permanent, touting the impact that a higher and fully refundable child tax credit would have on reducing child poverty in the United States.
 For example, Congressman Richard Neal (D-MA), the Democratic Chairman of the House Ways & Means Committee, said the 2021 child tax credit enhancements are unlikely to go away, and he has unveiled proposed legislation to permanently extend those expansions.
 President Biden has also jumped on the child tax credit extension bandwagon.
 His proposed American Families Plan would extend the expanded credit through 2025, though he would make full refundability, and we assume advance payments, permanent.